Fetal Heart Rate Monitor

 A low cost monitor that does not require electricity to use

 The Freeplay Fetal Heart Rate Monitor (FHRM) is a portable hand-held and hand-crank powered fetal diagnostic device for identifying fetal distress throughout the birthing process.
 The hand-crank design enables this FHRM to be used in settings without reliable or any electricity.
 A minute of cranking provides the FHRM with 10 minutes of power.

 The Freeplay monitor is created expressly for the harsh conditions of rural and remote settings in the developing world.

 Manufactured and distributed by Ultrasound Technologies Ltd via regional distributors in South Africa, Indonesia, Malaysia, Iran, Australia and New Zealand, Europe and the Americas

-Health practitioners managing maternal health, including midwives, OB/GYNs and nurses in resource-constrained settings.
+Maternal health practitioners, including midwives, OB/GYNs and nurses in resource-constrained settings

 Units are batch built and held in stock for future orders.
 Interview with representative